Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative

 - You want to implement software step by step without complex pricing calculations

-In this case, you should consider Uku: an accounting practice management platform created from the ground up to be international, especially for UK and US markets.
-Uku offers transparent per-member pricing, a genuine free tier for solo practitioners, and fast, flexible deployment that lets firms start with just the modules they need and scale up over time, without requiring module calculations to understand total spend.
+In this case, you should consider Uku: an accounting practice management platform created from the ground up to be international across US and Northern European markets.
+Uku offers transparent per-member pricing from $19/month (Solo), four clear plans (Solo, Team, Elite, Enterprise) with no module calculations, and fast, flexible deployment that lets firms start with just the features they need and scale up over time.

 I’ve included a detailed pricing comparison with Uku in this review.
 If you’re eager to jump into the Uku pricing breakdown, go ahead and do so with this link.